What is an Oligopoly?

 The term “oligopoly” refers to an industry where there are only a small number of firms operating.
 In an oligopoly, no single firm has a large amount of market power.
 Thus, no single firm is able to raise its prices above the price that would exist under a perfect competition scenario.
 In an oligopoly, all firms have to collude in order to raise prices and realize a higher economic profit.
 Most oligopolies exist in industries where goods are relatively undifferentiated and broadly provide the same benefit to consumers.

 Why do oligopolies exist?

 The biggest reason why oligopolies exist is collaboration.
 Firms see more economic benefits in collaborating on a specific price than in trying to compete with their competitors.
-By controlling prices, oligopolies are able to raise their barriers to entry and protect themselves from new potential entrants in the market.
-This is quite important, as new firms may have much lower prices and thus jeopardize the longevity of the colluding firms’ profits.
+By controlling prices, oligopolies are able to raise their barriers to entry and protect themselves from new potential entrants into the market.
+This is quite important, as new firms may offer much lower prices and thus jeopardize the longevity of the colluding firms’ profits.

 How do oligopolies work?

 Below is a game theory example that models collusion in a two-firm oligopoly:

 It is important to note that in real-life oligopolies, the games (instances of collusion) are sequential; meaning that one firm’s behavior in one game may influence the game’s outcome in future periods.
 In this scenario, we see that the optimal outcome that generates the most cumulative profits occurs if both firms collude.
 This situation would be the best long-run equilibrium situation that would provide the most benefit to all the firms.